jkraybill/workers-and-resources-productivity-mod/README.md

 Then, it randomly adjusts the size (workers required), productivity, and cost of each building by a configurable amount.
 The productivity and size value for the given industry is the baseline, and then is randomized by the BUILDING_DEVIATION value below.
 So if wood had received a 90% productivity and 60% size value, using the default BUILDING_DEVIATION of 0.15, both the Woodcutting Post and Sawmill would be expected to be between 75%-110% productive per worker, and have a size of 45%-75%.
 The building cost is also adjusted using BUILDING_DEVIATION, but uses industry productivity multiplied by size to determine the expected value.
 So a very productive, large factory of 150% worker productivity and 150% size would generally cost about 225% of its baseline value.

 Since these are randomized per step, the end result is a unique set of economics every game.
-The ratios of production, and capital costs will vary wildly every time you play. **Some scenarios will be simply unwinnable when using the default values**.
+The ratios of production, and capital costs will vary wildly every time you play. **Some scenarios may be simply unwinnable when using the default values**.

 If you want a milder experience, use lower numbers when generating your nation.
+You can even make it easier (see below)

 # How to use